Alf Dubs, Baron Dubs: Career

-Before being elected for Battersea South, Dubs stood three times, due to closely spaced elections.
-In 1970 he stood for Cities of London and Westminster and was defeated by Christopher Tugendhat.
-In South Hertfordshire in the February and October 1974 General Elections, he was beaten by Cecil Parkinson.
-Both were defeats to the other largest party (nationally).
+Before being elected for Battersea South, Dubs stood three times.
+In 1970 he stood for Cities of London and Westminster and was defeated by the Conservative candidate Christopher Tugendhat.
+In South Hertfordshire in the February and October 1974 general elections, he was beaten by the incumbent Conservative MP Cecil Parkinson.

 Dubs was elected in the 1979 general election as a member of parliament for Battersea South and for the next parliament was re-elected – in 1983 for Battersea (a restored seat).
 He lost the election of 1987 for the same seat.
 Dubs stood for Battersea again at the 1992 election, only to see the Conservative majority increase, against the national trend.
 From 1988 to 1995, he was director of the Refugee Council.
 On 27 September 1994, he was appointed as a Labour life peer with the title of Baron Dubs, of Battersea in the London Borough of Wandsworth.
 He was Parliamentary Under Secretary of State at the Northern Ireland Office from May 1997 to December 1999.

-While Dubs was still in the House of Commons, John O'Farrell worked in his office and was a Labour activist in Battersea.
-In his book, Things Can Only Get Better, O'Farrell described the events leading up to Dubs's shock defeat by the Conservative John Bowis at the 1987 general election.
+While Dubs was in the House of Commons, John O'Farrell worked in his office and was a Labour activist in Battersea.
+In his book, Things Can Only Get Better, O'Farrell described the events leading up to Dubs' surprise defeat by the Conservative John Bowis at the 1987 general election.

 Dubs has served on an area health authority and more recently on a mental health trust.
 He was chair of the Broadcasting Standards Commission until December 2003 and had previously been deputy chair of the Independent Television Commission.
 He is a trustee of the Open University Foundation.

 In the past, he has been a local councillor, chair of the Fabian Society, chair of Liberty, a trustee of Action Aid, a trustee of the Immigration Advisory Service and of a number of other voluntary organisations.

-Dubs is a patron of Humanists UK, formerly known as the British Humanist Association, as well as treasurer of the All-Party Parliamentary Humanist Group.

-In 2008, Dubs participated in 42 House of Lords debates, well above average for all peers.
-He has spoken on many varied subjects including the National Probation Service and road safety.
-Dubs was chair of the Road Safety Foundation.
+He is a vice president of the Fabian Society.